 (D) copies of client records, policies and procedures, and other documentation and information that directly demonstrate that the condition-level deficiency or violation should not have been cited.

-(7) The written decision issued by DADS after the completion of its review is the final decision from IDR.
+(7) The written decision issued by HHSC after the completion of its review is the final decision from IDR.

 TITLE 26 HEALTH AND HUMAN SERVICES